sciZer0/7/v/README.md

 From that new perspective/vision, it is in the interests of our civilization to make the most out of the new paradigm — including, to consider it acceptable to initially allow people to freely access/use all digitizable things (incl. ideas and code) that become known.

-So in particular, each code or idea that becomes known must be free. **By the way, in the crypto industry, code and ideas that have become known are already, in the vast majority, open and free.**
+So in particular, each code or idea that becomes known must be free. **By the way, in the crypto industry, code and ideas that have become known are mostly already open and free.**

 Everyone must always feel free to use other people’s available ideas and code in order to make the lives of lots of lots of people better.